Yongle Zhang | 张永乐

 ABOUT

 I am a Ph.D. candidate at the College of Information, University of Maryland, College Park, where I work with my advisor Dr. Ge Gao.
+I defended my dissertation, Supporting Reader-Oriented News Experiences for Immigrants through Chatbot Design, in December and expect to graduate in May 2026.

 Previously, I obtained a B.S. in Computer Science from the University of Minnesota, Twin Cities, and a B.E. degree in Computer Science and Technology from the University of Electronic Science and Technology of China (电子科技大学).
 I was lucky to be an undergraduate research assistant supervised by Dr. Haiyi Zhu and Dr. Lana Yarosh at Grouplens Research.